What to Look for in a Good Elderberry Tincture

 Homemade vs Commercial Elderberry Tincture Options

 Choosing between DIY and store-bought elderberry extracts depends on your priorities – control over ingredients versus lab-tested reliability.
 Both paths offer unique benefits, but understanding their differences helps match your needs.
+If you lean toward DIY, our guide to making elderberry tincture at home walks you through every step.

 Essential tools include cheesecloth for straining and dark glass bottles for storage.
 While rewarding, this recipe costs more per dose than commercial options.
 Dried berries lose some nutrients during processing, and sourcing organic varieties adds expense.